 COVID-19: PM Modi indicates longer lockdown, asks CMs to come up with blueprint

-New Delhi, May 12: Prime Minister Narendra Modi on Monday indicated that the nationwide lockdown to control coronavirus will have to continue beyond May 17 and asked chief ministers to spell out how they want to deal with the regime.
+New Delhi, May 12: Prime Minister Narendra Modi on Monday indicated that the nationwide lockdown to control coronavirus will have to continue beyond May 17 and asked Chief Ministers to spell out how they want to deal with the regime.

-"We must all plan for the new reality," PM Modi told at the six-hour long meeting with chief ministers of all the states.
+"We must all plan for the new reality," PM Modi told at the six-hour long meeting with Chief Ministers of all the states.

 "I am of the firm view that the measures needed in the first phase of lockdown were not needed during the 2nd phase and similarly the measures needed in the 3rd Phase are not needed in the fourth," he said.